hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis_cache/redis_psql_aws.md

 terraform destroy
 ```

-Continue the Learning Path to deploy Redis as a cache for MySQL on an Azure Arm based Instance.
+Continue the Learning Path to deploy Redis as a cache for Postgres on an Azure Arm based Instance.